skim09/data-projects/climate-change-counteractive-methods/README.md

-# Climate Change and Counteractive Methods:
-# Air Conditioning Costs and Differences in Cooling Methods
+# Climate Change and Counteractive Methods:<br/>Air Conditioning Costs and Differences in Cooling Methods
 ### An Application of Quantitative Methods in Economics

 #### Background